opensource-observer/oso/apps/docs/docs/contribute/connect-data.md

 ### Settings up your postgres database for connection

+We will setup the postgre connection to use Change Data Capture which is suggested for very large databases.
 You will need to have the following in order to connect your postgres database to OSO for replication.

 - `wal_level` must be set to `logical`
 - You need to create a username of your choosing and share the associated